ovachiever/sword-rose-matrix/README.md

 ## License

-This repository is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0).
+This repository is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).

 See [LICENSE.md](LICENSE.md)for the full license text.